• Skip to primary navigation

 An image of four sticks of butter.

-Lots of recipes call for softened butter, like my Yellow Cake with Chocolate Frosting or almost any cookie recipe.
+Lots of your favorite recipes call for softened butter or room temperature butter, like Yellow Cake, Chocolate Chip Cookies, Butter Cookies, Cowboy Cookies, or almost any cookie recipe, really.

 Butter is often the culprit in recipe failures, like cakes that sink, because it’s either too melted or too cold.
 I’m here to help you avoid those pitfalls with four fairly quick ways for how to soften butter!